StereoKit/StereoKit/docs/Pages/Reference/Transparency/Blend.md

 ---
 layout: default
 title: Transparency.Blend
 description: This will blend with the pixels behind it.
 This is transparent!
-It doesn't write to the z-buffer, and it's slower than opaque materials.
+You may not want to write to the z-buffer, and it's slower than opaque materials.
 ---
 # [Transparency]({{site.url}}/Pages/Reference/Transparency.html).Blend